 Hoy much is it then?

-A registered design in the UK will cost you up to £60 for the first 5 years and can last up to 25 years.
+A registered design in the UK will cost you £50 for the first 5 years and can last up to 25 years if renewed.
 If you want to register your design you can now do it online and file more than one design at the same time.
 Applying for up to 10 designs will only cost £70.